mhomran/build_process/README.md

 It's a format converter to change from executable format to another executable format.
 ### arm-none-eabi-objdump
 To dump an object file e.g. main.o
+### arm-none-eabi-nm
+To see all the symbols of ELF file.
 #### common flags:
 <ul>
   <li>